yahoo/ychaos/docs/faq.md

 It is always recommended to install the latest version(PATCH) of YChaos for the chaos testing.
 Although we test the package thoroughly for each PATCH update, there might be unknown regressions/bugs introduced in the new PATCH versions.
 To avoid this, you can install the latest MINOR version.

+### Does YChaos run with Python3.6

+As of YChaos version 0.5.x, (Released in January 2022), Python 3.6 support is removed for YChaos.
+The framework might still be fully functional on Python 3.6, we do not guarantee its functionality in Python3.6 in the future releases.

+!!!
+Note
+    YChaos is currently tested & released for Python3.7 to Python3.10

 ### I am running YChaos and ...